remidinishanth/distributed_systems/zookeeper/zk.md

 <img width="1047" alt="image" src="https://user-images.githubusercontent.com/19663316/210221770-a4c6b378-720f-46ad-9f56-5d2819a6b95a.png">

+* Nodes can contain data, have children, or both
+* Ephemeral nodes are associated with the session that created them.
+  - These nodes exists as long as the session that created the znode is active.
+When the session ends the znode is deleted.
+  - They cannot have children, and disappear when that session ends
+* Sequential nodes have an ever-increasing number attached to them

+#### File system analogy
 * The name space provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
 Every node in ZooKeeper's name space is identified by a path.
 * Unlike is standard file systems, **each node in a ZooKeeper namespace can have data** associated with it as well as children.
 It is like having a file-system that allows a file to also be a directory.
 (ZooKeeper was designed to store coordination data: status information, configuration, location information, etc., so the data stored at each node is usually small, in the byte to kilobyte range.)